 The 21st century means further improvements, modifications, and increasing the diversity of the CRM market.
 Currently, most CRM systems are based on cloud computing, they can be used on mobile devices, use artificial intelligence, have integrated a huge range of tools for marketing and sales automation, and also guarantee great possibilities in terms of data analysis.

 Further development of CRM

 Currently, CRM systems can be considered a mature and developed technology.
+It is already a foundation for maintaining good relationships with customers.
 Since the main challenge faced by the creators of all new CRM solutions is to adapt their applications to new innovations and changes taking place on the market.

 One of the key trends that are already being implemented is the use of AI.
-Artificial Intelligence allows to reduces the time of delivering repetitive tasks, supports data analysis, helps to take better, more information-based decisions, and suggests ways to solve problems that arise in the organization.
+Artificial Intelligence allows to reduces the time of delivering repetitive tasks, supports data analysis, helps to take better, more informed decisions and customer interactions, and also suggests ways to solve problems that arise in the organization.